medical transcriptionist

 • Freelancing Job Sites: Register for projects and part-time jobs on freelance job platforms.

-Work-from-home medical transcription jobs, whether freelance or part-time, often pay between $10.50 to $ 24.89 per hour.
-In most cases, payment is made at the end of a completed volume.
-Freelancers may charge per audio minute or word transcribed.
+Those handling international clients or working on urgent reports may earn more due to higher complexity or faster turnarounds.medical transcription jobs, whether freelance or part-time, often pay between $10.50 to $ 24.89 per hour.
+Payment is usually made at the end of a completed volume.
+Freelancers may charge per audio minute or per word transcribed.

 Charting Your Future in Medical Transcription